Ethiopian Full Gospel Believers' Church

 The Ethiopian Full Gospel Believers' Church is a Pentecostal Christian denomination in Ethiopia.
 The headquarters is in Addis Ababa.

 History

 The Ethiopian Full Gospel Believers' Church has its origins in a prayer conference held at the University of Addis Ababa in 1966.
-The church is officially founded in 1967.
-In 2015, it had 2,143 churches and 4,5 million members.
+The church was officially founded in 1967.
+In 2015, it had 2,143 churches and 4.5 million members.
+The head and largest church is Ketana Hulet Local Church, Addis Ababa.

 Beliefs

-The denomination has a Pentecostal confession of faith (with some Mennonite influence).
+The denomination has a Pentecostal confession of faith.